 Conditional vs. Unconditional Contracts

 When preparing the contract of sale, the buyer and the seller can request their lawyers include specific conditions.
 A conditional contract means the sale of the property will only occur once these conditions have been met.
 For example, the buyer might require that the property pass a pest inspection before the sale is finalised.
 Consequently, unconditional contracts effectively mean the deal is done once the contract is signed.

 You’ll also have to arrange for the transfer of the property title between yourself and the owner.
 This is known as conveyancing.
 You will likely need to employ a solicitor or conveyancing expert to assist you with this process.
 Their services won’t come cheap, but they will ensure everything goes smoothly for you and the seller.

-So, the legal work is all done and it’s finally settlement day!
-Now, you will meet with the property owner to swap your cheque with their title of ownership and the house will be yours!
+So, the legal work is all done, and it’s finally settlement day!
+Now, you will meet with the property owner to swap your cheque with their title of ownership, and the house will be yours!
 Technically this ownership will have to be passed to your lender until you pay off your mortgage, but make sure you cherish this moment.
 You have just bought your first home!
 That’s no small achievement.
-It would have taken you a lot of planning and preparation to get here so give yourself some credit get a no credit check loan.
+It would have taken you a lot of planning and preparation to get here, so give yourself some credit.

 You’ve finally achieved the great Australian dream!

-Also, if you didn’t catch the first part in this series, make sure you give A Beginners Guide to Buying A House for Millennials: Part 1 a read.
+Also, if you missed the first part in this series, make sure you give A Beginners Guide to Buying A House for Millennials: Part 1 a read.

 Keen to read more?
 Jacaranda investigates the good, the bad and the ugly of FIFO work.